SumoLogic/sumologic-documentation/docs/manage/manage-subscription/upgrade-sumo-logic-credits-account.md

 To modify your payment details, see [Manage Billing Information](/docs/manage/manage-subscription/manage-billing-information).
 If you encounter issues during your upgrade, contact [Support](https://support.sumologic.com/support/s/).

-#### Enterprise plans
+## Enterprise plans

-If our Essentials plans do not fully meet your needs and you’re interested in exploring further options like Cloud SIEM and SOAR, contact [Sales](https://www.sumologic.com/contact-us/) to upgrade to an Enterprise plan.
+If your needs exceed Essentials plan capabilities, contact [Sales](https://www.sumologic.com/contact-us/) to explore Enterprise plan features like Cloud SIEM and advanced tiered analytics.
 Our team is here to help you find the best fit for your organization.

 ## Cancel your account